pbisht2105/Automated-Files-Sorter/README.md

         shutil.move(file_path, new_target_file_path)
         print(f"File conflict resolved: {file} renamed to {new_file_name} and moved to {target_folder}")
 ```

-Code Explanation in Layman's Terms:
+## Code Explanation in Layman's Terms

-Setting Paths and File Types:
+### 1. **Setting Paths and File Types:**

-The script specifies a folder (path = "C:\\Users\\user\\Downloads\\New folder\\") where the files you want to organize are located.
+The script specifies a folder (`path = "C:\\Users\\user\\Downloads\\New folder\\"`) where the files you want to organize are located.
 It also defines which types of files go into which folder.
+For example:
-For example, .csv, .xlsx, .docx, and .pptx files will go into "MS Office files", while .jpeg, .jpg, and .png files will go into "Pictures".
+- `.csv`, `.xlsx`, `.docx`, and `.pptx` files will go into the "MS Office files" folder.
-Folder Creation:
+- `.jpeg`, `.jpg`, and `.png` files will go into the "Pictures" folder.

+### 2. **Folder Creation:**
 The script checks if the folders ("MS Office files", "Pictures", "Videos", etc.) already exist.
 If they don’t, it creates them automatically.
+This helps keep your files organized and ensures there is a dedicated folder for each file type.

-Identifying Files to Move:
+### 3. **Identifying Files to Move:**

-It then gets a list of all files in the specified folder (path).
+It then gets a list of all files in the specified folder (`path`).
 For each file:
-If the file is a directory, it is skipped.
+- If the file is a directory, it is skipped.
-It checks the file extension (like .csv, .jpg, .mp4) and decides which folder to move the file into based on its extension.
+- The script checks the file extension (like `.csv`, `.jpg`, `.mp4`) and decides which folder to move the file into based on its extension.

-Moving Files:
+### 4. **Moving Files:**

-If the file doesn't exist in the target folder, it moves the file there.
+- If the file doesn't exist in the target folder, it simply moves the file there.
-If the file already exists in the target folder, it adds a timestamp to the file’s name to make it unique (like file1_20231227_123456.csv).
-If a file with the new name already exists, it appends another timestamp to make it unique.
+- If the file already exists in the target folder, it adds a timestamp to the file’s name to make it unique.
+For example, `file1.csv` could become `file1_20231227_123456.csv`.
-Output:
+- If a file with the new name already exists, it appends another timestamp to make the name unique.

+### 5. **Output:**
 The script prints messages telling you which files were moved and which ones were renamed due to conflicts.
+This way, you can see exactly what’s happening behind the scenes.

+---

-How It Works Example:
+## How It Works Example:
-You have a file document1.csv in your Downloads folder.
-The script checks the file and sees that it's a .csv file, so it moves it to the "MS Office files" folder.
-If you have another document1.csv, the script renames it to something like document1_20231227_123456.csv to avoid overwriting the first file.
+You have a file `document1.csv` in your Downloads folder.
+The script checks the file and sees that it's a `.csv` file, so it moves it to the "MS Office files" folder.
+If you have another `document1.csv`, the script renames it to something like `document1_20231227_123456.csv` to avoid overwriting the first file.

+---

-How to Use This Code:
+## How to Use This Code:
-Make sure Python is installed on your computer.
+1. **Install Python:** Make sure Python is installed on your computer.
-Copy and paste this code into a Python file, for example organize_files.py.
+2. **Copy and Paste the Code:** Copy and paste this code into a Python file, for example `organize_files.py`.
-Adjust the path variable to point to the folder where your files are located.
+3. **Adjust the Path:** Modify the `path` variable in the code to point to the folder where your files are located.
+4. **Run the Script:** Execute the script by running `python organize_files.py` in your command line or terminal.
-Run the script, and it will organize the files in your folder into the appropriate subfolders based on file type.
+5. **Automatic Organization:** The script will automatically organize the files in your folder into the appropriate subfolders based on their file types.

+---

-This script helps keep your files organized automatically by their types, and it ensures there are no filename conflicts.
+This script helps keep your files organized automatically by their types, and it ensures there are no filename conflicts by renaming files if necessary.

 ## Author